 But isn’t caring for the environment a moral issue?
 And don’t people need to be saved from their circumstances here and now?

-Issues of moral concern are more complex than simply defining “right” and “wrong.”
+Issues of moral concern are often complex.
 They are defined by their potential to help or harm people.
 When it comes to the environment, what gets lost in the shuffle is that pollution and waste don’t just harm the environment — they harm people as well.

-The Pope’s encyclical is much more comprehensive than the controversial issue of climate change.
+The Pope’s encyclical talks about more than just climate change.
 It addresses access to clean drinking water, the loss of biodiversity due to the overuse of the earth’s resources, the quality of human life and global inequality.

 Can we deny that wealthy countries like the U.S. are using more than our fair share of the world’s resources?
 Or that our modern conveniences are creating harmful e-waste that impacts the lives of the poor in developing nations?

 Laudato Si reminds us that caring for creation is a moral imperative.
-Let’s not be too quick to let political or economic interests prevent us from examining environmental issues more closely.
-Or from allowing our faith to inform our environmental choices.
+Let’s not let political or economic interests prevent us from examining environmental issues more closely.
+Or prevent our faith from informing our environmental choices.